-Ans: Greenhouse gases trap a part of the heat reflected by the Earth and cause to increase in the atmospheric temperature.
+Ans: Greenhouse gases trap a part of heat reflected by the Earth and cause to increase in the atmospheric temperature.
 This phenomenon is called a greenhouse.

-16. Why is the ozone layer important?
+16. Why ozone layer is important?

 Ans: A layer of ozone (O3) in the upper atmosphere of the Earth stops the ultraviolet rays coming from the Sun to the Earth.
 In this way, it saves living things from the harmful effects of the ultraviolet radiation coming from the Sun.

 17. How is the ozone layer depleting?